LostProperty/deform_demo/README.rst

 2. Save a recipe (to the DB)
  - mapping on post to model?
 How best to handle this
- - validation error
  - map with pstucts/cstructs?
  - can we have custom html?
+ - custom validation error

 3. Edit a recipe

 4. Delete a recipe

-5. Use different model for ingredients (drop-down)
+5. Use different model for ingredients (drop-down).
+Related model
+ - have generic save code (introspect schema? extra attribute?)

 6. Use different model for ingredients (auto-complete)